-• Early classification of organisms were based on only two criteria, beneficial or harmful animals.
-An ancient classification system recognized 5 animal groups - domestic, wild, creeping, flying and sea animals.
-Initially the classification was based on organism's fundamental characteristics such as the habitat and morphology only.
+- Early classification of organisms were based on only two criteria, beneficial or harmful animals.
+An ancient classification system recognized 5 animal groups domestic, wild, creeping, flying and sea animals.
+Initially the classification was based on organism's fundamental characteristics such as the habitat and morphology only. - Aristotle (384 to 322 BC), was the first to classify all animals in his History of Animals (Historia Animalium in Latin).
+He attempted a basic classification of all living organisms into Plants and Animals.